Sales vs. RevOps: The Crucial Partnership Driving SMB Growth

 RevOps Role: Creates the data infrastructure and reporting to make performance visible

-For small and mid-sized businesses, implementing both Sales and RevOps capabilities creates distinct competitive advantages:
+For small and mid-sized businesses, implementing both Sales and RevOps capabilities creates distinct competitive advantages that I've seen transform growth trajectories time and again:

 1. Accelerated Scaling